We're an affiliate

 - Use all-natural repellant that can help in deterring your dogs from going near and eating on the grass.
 You can sprinkle some cayenne pepper and black pepper on the lawn to prevent your dogs from approaching it.

-Now that you have discovered the whys and the hows of dogs feeding on grass, it is time for you to check on your furbaby and tell us in the comment box below if our tips are helpful!
+Now that you have discovered the reasons why do dogs eat grass and then vomit, it is time for you to check on your furbaby and tell us in the comment box below if our tips are helpful!

 Laura is the founder of Furs'n'Paws.
 She is a pet expert with more than 20 years of experience working with dogs and cats.
 She developed a very strong love for animals at a young age.
 Her passion led her to establish a thriving pet sitting and dog walking business in Dubai.
 As an expert in pet training, behavior, and nutrition, Laura is committed to helping pet owners and pet lovers by offering high-quality information on a wide range of topics.